julianlam/feps/fep/8b32/fep-8b32.md

 If compatiblity with legacy systems is desired, the integrity proof MUST be created and inserted before the generation of the linked data signature.

 If both `proof` and `signature` are present in a received object, the linked data signature MUST be removed before the verification of the integrity proof.

-### Special cases

-#### Activities

-The controller of the verification method MUST match the actor of activity, or be associated with that actor.

 ## Examples